 Not every auto accident or other personal injury incident requires an attorney.
 For example, you have only very minor injuries or only property damages.
 Even in these instances, you may still want to consult with our attorney, but you may not need to hire us.

-Nevertheless, if you have suffered injuries that required medical treatment or incurred lost wages as a result of a car accident or other personal injury, you should consider hiring an experienced personal injury attorney to make sure your rights are protected and a fair remedy is pursued on your behalf.
+Nevertheless, if you have suffered injuries that required medical treatment or incurred lost wages as a result of a car accident or other personal injury, you should consider hiring our experienced personal injury attorney to make sure your rights are protected and a fair remedy is pursued on your behalf.

 We have previously described some of the benefits of hiring an experienced Kansas City personal injury attorney.
 But what exactly will our experienced personal injury attorney do for your case?

 Below is a list of the actions our firm takes with most injury cases.
 Please keep in mind that each case is different, and not all of these actions are required in every case.
 Nevertheless, this list gives you a good idea of the kind of work that an experienced attorney to protect your rights and maximize your recovery.

 - Initial interview with the client